What Is Thalassemia?

 This involves removing the iron that gas accumulated in the body.

-Due to blood transfusion, iron starts accumulating in various parts of the body, which increases the chance of heart, liver, and other organ damage.
+Due to blood transfusion, iron starts collecting in various parts of the body, which increases the risk of organ damage.

 Gene therapy